codeghar/ansible-roles/certbot/README.md

 # Certbot

 Install certbot and configure it to auto-renew twice a week.

-Supports reloading nginx with a renewal hook.
+Optionally supports reloading nginx with a renewal hook.

 Supported operating systems: